indiqusdocs/yntraa/docs/Administration/BillingandFinancials/Overview.md

 ## Invoices

-Invoices are generated on Apiculus for the previous month’s usage on the 1st of each new month.
+Invoices are generated on Yntraa for the previous month’s usage on the 1st of each new month.
 These invoices are automatically generated and emailed to customers.

 Available actions: